DunaiFuentes/single-face-tracking-demo/README.md

 # single-face-tracking-demo
 A small demo of how to track a face in a video with python and opencv.
-To add some excitement, I compare the speed of detecting the face in every frame with an off-the-shelf cnn from dlib running in my cpu vs detecting once and then traking the detected region with a CSRT tracker.
+To add some excitement, I compare the speed of detecting the face in every frame with an off-the-shelf cnn from dlib running in my CPU vs detecting once and then traking the detected region with a CSRT tracker.

 # Requirements